gilbarbara/hooks/docs/useLocalStorage.md

 # useLocalStorage

-Interact with the browser localStorage API.
+A custom hook to interact with the browser's `localStorage` API.
+It provides a simple way to manage persistent state, including support for serialization and deserialization of complex values.

 ## Usage